-Commandant of Cadets
+Commandant of Cadets Major General Randal D. Fullhart

 Welcome to the Virginia Tech Corps of Cadets.
 You have made a commitment to a life of service, to something greater than yourself.
 You are becoming part of an institution that has developed young men and women into outstanding civilian and military leaders.
+You have committed to achieving a level of excellence that is above your peers.